-- Has undertaken Faculty and/or University academic leadership roles - Sits on Faculty and/or University committees and bodies - Provides active mentoring and support for colleagues - Has made significant and sustained contributions to equality, diversity and inclusion activities - Creates a positive working environment and acts as a role model in promoting the University's values relating to mutual respect - Promotes cross-disciplinary collaboration and knowledge sharing - Contributes to leadership, administration or student support within a College - Makes a significant and sustained contribution to widening participation activity - Engages significantly in peer review activity - Advises (whether in the UK or elsewhere) governmental bodies, parliamentary committees or non-governmental organisations - Sits on relevant public bodies - Significant and sustained contributions to fostering strategic partnerships (eg with legal profession, professional or research bodies, philanthropic donors) - Supports the work of other HEIs (eg significant external examining; participation in research/teaching and learning reviews)
+- Has undertaken Institute and/or University academic leadership roles - Sits on Institute, Faculty and/or University committees and bodies - Provides active mentoring and support for colleagues - Has made significant and sustained contributions to equality, diversity and inclusion activities - Creates a positive working environment and acts as a role model in promoting the University's values relating to mutual respect - Promotes cross-disciplinary collaboration and knowledge sharing - Contributes to leadership, administration or student support within a College - Makes a significant and sustained contribution to widening participation activity - Engages significantly in peer review activity - Advises (whether in the UK or elsewhere) governmental bodies, parliamentary committees or non-governmental organisations - Sits on relevant public bodies - Significant and sustained contributions to fostering strategic partnerships (e.g. with criminal justice professions, professional or research bodies, philanthropic donors) - Supports the work of other HEIs (e.g. significant external examining; participation in research/teaching and learning reviews)